Barbarians vs New Zealand, 1973

-As part of their tour to North America and Europe in 1972–73, the New Zealand national rugby union team faced Barbarian F.C. (the Barbarians) at the National Stadium in Cardiff in their last match in Great Britain.
+As part of their tour to North America and Europe in 1972–73, the New Zealand national rugby union team played the Barbarians at the National Stadium in Cardiff in their last match in Great Britain.
 It is considered to be one of the best rugby union matches ever played, and featured what has been described as "the greatest try ever", scored by Gareth Edwards in the first few minutes.
 The Barbarians won the game 23–11.
 It was the first time New Zealand lost to the Barbarians.

 Match

 Team selection

 The Barbarians selected a strong team for the match; 12 of the starting line-up had been part of the British Lions' touring party to New Zealand in 1971.
 In keeping with Barbarians tradition, English lock Bob Wilkinson and Welsh flanker Tommy David were uncapped for their countries, while Llanelli RFC's Phil Bennett was the heir apparent to the now-retired Barry John at fly-half.
 David and wing John Bevan were late additions to the side; David was promoted from the replacements' bench after Swansea RFC's Mervyn Davies came down with the flu, resulting in Derek Quinnell being moved to Number 8 to accommodate David at blindside flanker, while Bevan had been called up from a scheduled game for Cardiff RFC that day to replace the injured Gerald Davies, another 1971 British Lion.
 The strength of the Barbarians' side led to the media billing the match as the fifth test of the 1971 Lions tour.